johntcarroll/urbansigncompany.com/source/_posts/interior_signs/2016-10-17-Color-Zone-Wayfinding.markdown

     <i class="icon-swipe"></i>
   </div>
 <p class="application-item__content application-item__content--bottom">
-    <a href='/application/digital-experiences/Integrated-Digital-Directory/'>Click here </a> to see the digital directory from this project.
+    <a style='color:blue;' href='/application/digital-experiences/Integrated-Digital-Directory/'>Click here </a> to see the digital directory from this project.
   </p>
 </div>